OphidiaBigData/PyOphidia/docs/source/index.rst

 Welcome to PyOphidia documentation!
 ===================================

-**PyOphidia** is a GPLv3 -licensed Python package for interacting with the Ophidia Framework.
+**PyOphidia** is a GPLv3-licensed Python package for interacting with the Ophidia Framework.

 It is an alternative to Oph_Term, the Ophidia no-GUI interpreter component, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.